PowerBiDevCamp/SalesforceAppOwnsDataEmbedding/README.md

 (SFDX)**](https://developer.salesforce.com/developer-centers/developer-experience/)
 and the [**Salesforce
 CLI**](https://developer.salesforce.com/tools/sfdxcli).
-The goal of this project is to provide guidance and demonstrate best practices to developers who need to implement Power BI embedding in a Salesforce environment.
+The goal of this sample project is to provide guidance and demonstrate best practices to developers who need to implement Power BI embedding in a Salesforce environment.

-App-Owns-Data embedding has a big advantage over User-Owns-Data embedding when developing custom solutions for a Salesforce environment.
-App-Owns-Data embedding does not require each user to have an Azure AD organizational account and a Power BI license.
+App-Owns-Data embedding has a big advantage over User-Owns-Data embedding when developing for Salesforce.
+More specifically, App-Owns-Data embedding does not require each user to have an Azure AD organizational account and a Power BI license.
 When developing with the App-Owns-Data embedding model, your Salesforce users can remain unknown